lucastassis/raptors-shotcharts/src/README.md

 ## Other stuff

-To make this visualizations, I read several articles on plotting shotcharts that may also help you (if you want to make some visualizations of your own).
+To make this visualisations, I read several articles on plotting shotcharts that may also help you (if you want to make some visualisations of your own).

-- JP Hwang has some awesome content about basketball and visualizations, and it really helped me in this process.
+- JP Hwang has some awesome content about basketball and visualisations, and it really helped me in this process.
 Links:

   - [Visualising basketball shots in 2020 - the (big) fundamentals.](https://www.jphwang.com/visualising-basketball-shots-the-basics/)
   -  [NBA shot data analytics & visualization with Python, Pandas and Matplotlib: Part 1 – The basics](https://www.jphwang.com/nba-shot-data-analytics-visualization-with-python-pandas-and-matplotlib-part-1-the-basics/) (this is a three-part series, it is really worth to read it)